St Francis of Assisi Catholic School Curriculum Statement

 In Nursery and Reception we follow the EYFS areas of learning.
 Our KS1 & 2 curriculum is built on the National Curriculum programmes of study for each subject area.
 In Religious Education throughout the school we follow the ‘Come and See’ programme as recommended by the Archdiocese of Liverpool.

 Our approach to pedagogy is based on the cognitive science and educational research that underpins effective learning and imaginative, inquiry and issue led delivery.
-Certain subjects require a distinctive approach to teaching and learning - in mathematics, for example, the Singapore Approach is adopted, via the framework of Maths No Problem from Y1-Y5.
+Certain subjects require a distinctive approach to teaching and learning - in mathematics, for example, our approach is based upon the highly successful Singapore models.

 Extra-curricular clubs also form an important part of the school’s provision, especially in sports and the arts, providing opportunities to develop and apply skills and knowledge in a less formal setting.
 Many of the clubs on offer are provided by school staff as well as visiting experts.